-B.4.8 Valid reason for requesting a delay to undergo Testing
+B.4.7 Valid reason for requesting a delay to report to and/or to leave the Doping Control Station temporarily after arrival.

-For In-competition Testing, except for ABP Blood In-competition Testing according to B.4.10 vii) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the representative of the ISU.
+For In-competition Testing, except for ABP Blood In-competition Testing according to B.4.8

+- i) Participation in a presentation ceremony - ii) Fulfilment of media commitments - iii) Competing in further competitions the same day - iv) Performing a warm down - v) Obtaining necessary medical treatment - vi) Locating a representative and/or interpreter - vii) Obtaining photo identification - viii) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the representative of the ISU.
-- i) Participation in a victory ceremony;

-- ii) Fulfilment of media commitments;

-- iii) Competing in further competitions the same day;

-- iv) Performing a warm down;

-- v) Obtaining necessary medical treatment;

-- vi) Locating a representative and/or interpreter;